quite/mumla/README.md

 ## Translations

-If you want to help out translating Mumla, the project is [on Weblate](https://hosted.weblate.org/engage/mumla/) (Thanks for free hosting of libre project!)
+If you want to help out translating Mumla, the project is [on Weblate](https://hosted.weblate.org/engage/mumla/) -- thanks for free hosting of libre project!

 ## Building on GNU/Linux